pferme/Sea-surge-prediction/README.md

 It achieves a score of 0.4993 using relatively few computing ressources.

-Slides presenting the result and the techniques used available as 'Sea-surge-prediction.pdf'
+Slides presenting the result and the techniques used available as 'Sea-surge-prediction.pdf' Code as a Jupyter notebook set up with the right hyperparameters available as 'Sea-surge-prediction.ipynb'